William S. Thompson: Career

+25th Judicial Circuit Judge

+From 2007 to 2021, he served as a judge for the 25th Judicial Circuit of West Virginia after being appointed by West Virginia Governor Joe Manchin, to fill the vacancy left by the retirement of Judge E. Lee Schlaegel Jr. He was sworn in on March 6, 2007.
+While on the bench, Thompson gained a national reputation for presiding over several treatment courts, including the state’s first family treatment court.
+He was re-elected in 2008 and 2016.
+He resigned effective August 18, 2021, after being nominated as U.S. Attorney.

-U.S. attorney
+U.S. Attorney

 On August 10, 2021, President Joe Biden nominated Thompson to be the United States Attorney for the Southern District of West Virginia.
 On September 30, 2021, his nomination was reported out of committee by voice vote.
 On October 5, 2021, his nomination was confirmed in the United States Senate by voice vote.
 On October 13, 2021, he was sworn in by Chief United States District Judge Thomas E. Johnston in a private ceremony.

+Post U.S. Attorney career

+In May 2025, Thompson became dean of students Appalachian School of Law in Grundy, Virginia.
+There he also holds the position of visiting professor, teaching constitutional law and appellate advocacy.
+Outside of teaching, he serves as counsel for Spilman Thomas & Battle, PLLC in their Charleston, West Virginia, office, where he primarily practices litigation, with an emphasis on alternative dispute resolution and white collar criminal defense.